Naval Station Norfolk

 Naval Station Norfolk is a United States Navy base in Norfolk, Virginia, that is the headquarters and home port of the U.S. Navy's Fleet Forces Command.
 The installation occupies about 4 mi of waterfront space and 11 mi of pier and wharf space of the Hampton Roads peninsula known as Sewell's Point.

-It is the world's largest naval station, with the largest concentration of U.S. Navy forces through 75 ships alongside 14 piers and with 134 aircraft and 11 aircraft hangars at the adjacently operated Chambers Field.
+It is the world's largest naval station, with the largest concentration of U.S. Navy forces, with 75 ships alongside 14 piers, and 134 aircraft and 11 aircraft hangars at the adjacently operated Chambers Field.
 Port Services controls more than 3,100 ships' movements annually as they arrive and depart their berths.

 Air Operations conducts over 100,000 flight operations each year, an average of 275 flights per day or one every six minutes.
 Over 150,000 passengers and 264,000 tons of mail and cargo depart annually on Air Mobility Command (AMC) aircraft and other AMC-chartered flights from the airfield's AMC Terminal.

 History

 Aircraft carrier docked at then–NOB Norfolk in October 1937.

 The area where the base is located was the site of the original 1907 Jamestown Exposition.

 In 1915, the Headquarters of the 5th Naval District was established.
 In April 1917, shortly after the United States entered World War I, a bill was passed for the purchase of the land, and money was set aside in the amount of $1.6 million for the development of the base.
 This bill was called the Military Deficiency Appropriation Bill.
 When the United States entered World War I, the Navy needed a large operations center on the East Coast, which caused the base to expand very quickly.

-The base established a seaplane airfield in October 1917, and in the following year it was separated and became Naval Air Station Hampton Roads.
+In October 1917, the base established a seaplane airfield.
+In 1918, it was separated and became Naval Air Station Hampton Roads.
 The Naval Operating Base (NOB) and other facilities were established.
 By 1918, there were 34,000 enlisted men at the base.
-However, by the war's end, the base was reduced in personnel and put into a "standby mode."
+At the war's end, the base was reduced in personnel and put into a "standby mode."

 Iowa-class battleships and at NS Norfolk in 1954.

 When World War II began in Europe in 1939, the base became more active again.
 New facilities were built, including new runways for aircraft, part of Naval Air Station Norfolk.
-It also had ramps built to be used by seaplanes to be operated by the Navy during the war.
+Ramps were built to operate seaplanes.
 About 400 acres was acquired and, by 1943, the air station had become a central airfield for operations.
 It trained naval air units for the rest of the war.